lgodoys/vision_one_splunk/README.txt

 RELEASE NOTES:

+Version 1.0.5: Sep 01, 2023
+Solved an issue that allows to run requests in HTTP and HTTPS endpoints, being not complain with Splunk Cloud Guidelines.
+Was added to requests helper method a check to allow only HTTPS endpoints.

 Version 1.0.4: May 25, 2023
 Solved an issue related with OAT input, that updates constantly the Risk Level, changing between Risk Levels from XDR API Endpoint and local level.